 Mesothelioma is a cancer that affects the mesothelium, a thin layer of tissue surrounding the abdomen, lung, and chest cavities.
 The disease is rare, affecting only 3,330 people a year in the United States.
-However, a disproportionate amount of mesothelioma diagnoses, around 30 percent, are veterans who served in the military.
+However, a disproportionate amount of mesothelioma diagnoses, around 30 percent, are veterans of the United States military.

 Asbestos is a naturally-occurring, fibrous mineral mined underground.
 Durable, cheap, and fire-resistant, it was considered the perfect material to insulate military housing, ships, and vehicles.
 From the 1930s until the early 1980s, the military relied on asbestos-containing products to protect service members and expensive equipment.

-The military stopped using asbestos in the early 1980s.
-However, the material still exists on Army bases across the U.S. Active duty soldiers may even handle asbestos when repairing older structures or equipment, exposing yet another generation of service members to the toxic dust.
+Though the military stopped using asbestos in the early 1980s, the material still exists on Army bases across the U.S. Active duty soldiers may even handle asbestos when repairing older structures or equipment, exposing yet another generation of service members to the toxic dust.